 Disney Rider Switch:

-The music in the queue (which is a long walk) is quite heartfelt and endearing.
+The music in the queue is heartfelt and endearing.

 The Seas with Nemo and Friends

-For more Epcot ride reviews check out these other articles:
+For more Epcot ride reviews, try these other articles:

 - Disney’s Beach Club Review